RohitKattewar/RohitKattewar/README.md

 - 👋 Hi, I’m @RohitKattewar
-- 👀 I’m interested in Data Science & Machine learning, AI, Python, etc...
+- 👀 Currently looking for opportunities to work as a Data Analyst/Scientist
-- 🌱 I’m currently learning more about Data Science and finding opportunities to work...
+- 🌱 Growing my knowledge about Data Science and Machine Learning
-- 💞️
+- 💞️ I’m interested in Data Science & Machine learning, AI, Python, etc...
 - 📫 How to reach me -->  rohit.kattewar@gmail.com

 <!---